2nd arrest made in NJ mass shooting, woman injured in gunfire declared clinically dead

 Investigators have also not revealed whether the men were related.

-According to an affidavit of probable cause, Bridgeton police officers found Dawkins armed with a handgun near the Maplewood Garden Apartments on Sunday morning.
-Dawkins was allegedly found lying down beside a tree with the handgun clenched in his right hand.
+According to an affidavit of probable cause, Bridgeton police officers found Kevin Dawkins armed with a handgun near the Maplewood Garden Apartments on Sunday morning.
+He was allegedly found lying down beside a tree with the handgun clutched in his right hand.
 He was arrested without incident.

 The two other victims killed in the shooting have been identified as Kevin Elliott, 30, and Asia Hester, 25.